ychenwu/ychenwu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 My name is Yuchen Wu, and I am currently a Ph.D. candidate in Macromolecular Science and Engineering at the University of Michigan.
 My research focuses on surface and interface chemistry, polymer adhesives, thin-film deposition, and lithium batteries.
-I have over nine years of experience in materials formulation design and material characterization, as well as extensive hands-on experience working in cleanroom environments.
+I have over nine years of experience in materials formulation design and material characterization, as well as extensive hands-on experience working in the cleanroom.
 A major highlight of my work is developing and applying advanced analytical tools to non-destructively probe surfaces and buried interfaces—areas that are typically difficult to access.
 I have collaborated with several companies to tackle real-world industrial challenges.
 The projects I am working on are shown below.

-[**Main Project**]
+[**Main Projects**]
 - Investigated the working mechanisms of additives (silica fillers, silanes) in high-temperature vulcanized (HTV) silicone adhesives.
 (Dow)
 - Studied the environmental effects on the performance of room-temperature vulcanized (RTV) silicone adhesives.
 (Dow)
 - Developed a rapid 2-minute inhibitor deposition method to form ODPA self-assembled monolayers (SAMs) on copper-coated wafers for selective ALD.
 (BASF)